-Indigenous women and their male allies have particularly impacted human rights movements.
-Whereas the international women's movement historically emphasized individual social rights, indigenous women have stressed the importance of economic, political and collective rights for women living in poverty and marginalized ethnic communities (UNPFII 2007, b).
-Indigenous women have insisted that gender justice movements must address the gender dimensions of poverty, political exclusion, and the wrongful appropriation of land collectively owned by indigenous communities.
-If not, they argue, the international women's movement will continue to endorse old colonial legacies (Grewal 1998; Metzen 2005; Paiva 2007; Sanchez 2007).
+Indigenous women worldwide have played a key role in advocating that human rights, indigenous and gender justice movements recognize their experiences at the confluence of multiple oppressions, while also insisting that gender justice movements address the gender dimensions of poverty, political exclusion, and the wrongful appropriation of land collectively owned by indigenous communities.
+If the factors they strive to highlight are not systematically taken into account, they argue, the international women's movement will continue to endorse old colonial legacies (Metzen 2005; Paiva 2007; Sanchez 2007).